Free trial lets you know if the service is right for you

 This service comes with a lot of security and privacy features to ensure everything you do online is protected.
 Most of these options are available on other competing services and are generally expected from a good VPN service.
 These include IP and DNS leak protection, obfuscation, zero activity logging, and the best encryption protocols.

-Both apps also recognize if you are in a restricted location and load obfuscated servers, which it did for me while I’m in Muscat, Oman for a couple of weeks.
+Both apps also recognize if you are in a restricted location and load obfuscated servers, which it did while I was in Oman last year.
 You can also connect to Tor over VPN, or Onion over VPN as this service calls it.
 Finally, you can request a dedicated IP service, which will set you back an additional $70 a year.

 We tested for IP leaks, WebRTC detection, and DNS leaks using ipleak.net and found no issues.
 With its many security and privacy features and zero logging policy, this is one of the most secure VPN services around.

 NordVPN is based in Panama, which has no mandatory data retention laws, no government spying, or links to the NSA.
-There was some controversy surrounding where the service was based with the Android app developer address showing a company in the U.S. called CloudVPN.
-The company cleared up any confusion when it revealed CloudVPN is basically just a U.S.-based proxy acting as a payment processor and has nothing to do with the actual service.
+There was some controversy surrounding where the service was based, since the Android app developer address showed a company in the U.S. called CloudVPN.
+The company cleared up any confusion when it revealed that CloudVPN is basically just a U.S.-based proxy acting as a payment processor and has nothing to do with the actual service.

-Speed is always an important factor when picking a VPN, and NordVPN has been extremely impressive in this regard.
+Speed is always an important factor when picking a VPN.
+NordVPN has always been impressive in this regard, and the speed test results have been even better this time around.
 There have been reports of low speeds and consistency issues in the past, but the service has improved by leaps and bounds in the last year.
-Connecting to a server took an average of 10 seconds, which is quite fast.
+Connecting to a server took an average of 12 seconds, which isn’t the fastest, and is slower than what I saw last year.

 As you can see in the tests above, the speed is has been incredible.
-While close to original speeds are expected when connected to the closest servers (India and Singapore), there was no drop when connected to Germany either and barely one when connected to the U.K..
-Even the drop when connected to a U.S. server is around 40 percent, which is excellent.
+While close to original speeds are expected when connected to the closest server (Singapore), there was barely a drop when connected to the Netherlands and the U.K too.
+Even the drop, when connected to U.S. and Australian servers, is less than 50 percent, which is excellent.
 Streaming video wasn’t an issue regardless of the server to which I connected.

-That unfortunately wasn’t the case when trying to use the Double VPN feature.
+That, unfortunately, wasn’t the case when trying to use the Double VPN feature.
 It has a limited group of server “couples” to choose from, and the one closest to me barely worked.
-The one I was able to test managed a speed wasn’t very usable.
-It’s definitely an interesting idea, but the implementation is still lacking.
+The one I was able to test managed a speed that wasn’t very usable.
+It’s definitely an interesting idea, but the implementation is still lacking a year later.

 - Allows up to six concurrent connections, which is more than most.